Equipment Management

 Operating Lease and Financial Lease

-Operating lease: An operating lease works more like a rent agreement.
-The lessor bears all ownership risk, the lessee reports no assets or liabilities, and the lease payments are reported as a rental expenditure in its income statement.
+: An operating lease behaves more like a rent agreement.
+The lessor carries all the ownership risk, the lessee reports no assets or liabilities, and the payments show up as a rental expense on the income statement.

 Advantages of Leasing Equipment

-- Lower initial cost: When you lease company equipment, you don’t have to spend a lot of money to get started.
+• Lower initial cost: You don't need a pile of cash to get started.

-- Flexibility: Contracts can be tailored to suit your specific requirements.
+• Flexibility: Contracts can be shaped around your specific needs.

 Disadvantages of Leasing Equipment